trigger-corp/Forge-Documentation/source/api/cross-domain.rst

 .. js:function:: request.get(url, callback, error)

     :param string url: the URL to GET
-    :param function callback: called with the retrieved content body as the only argument
+    :param function(content) callback: called with the retrieved content body as the only argument
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 The callback function *callback* is invoked with the content body of the requested URL as a string.
 As it is limited to ``GET`` requests and lacks the more advanced options of *forge.request.ajax*, it's recommended that *forge.request.get* is only used in very simple scenarios.